 When Allergic Reactions May Be Eligible for Workers Compensation

 Missouri worker’s compensation program does not explicitly exclude any form of injury or illness from eligibility.
-Instead, it mentions that the medical condition of the worker must be a direct result of their work activity or environment.
+Instead, it mentions that the worker’s medical condition must be a direct result of their work activity or environment.

 In other words, your allergic reaction must be work-related.
 What does that mean exactly?